Health Features of Smartwatches - A Comprehensive Comparison

 Stress determination

-X Missing warning about possible hypertension
+x No warning about possible hypertension

-X ECG missing
+x ECG missing

 Cardiovascular function